RusJJ/HammerPatch/ReadMe.md

 ## Changes since crashfort's updates
-VS v142 support (library exists in, instead of dummy NuGet that didnt download include for me and also used old version)
+- VS v142 support (library exists in, instead of dummy NuGet that didnt download include for me and also used old version)

+- CSGO's Hammer shows more numbers of texture scaling (previously 0.250, now 0.25000)